LooserRIP/assembly2048/README.md

 # How to Run
+1. Use [DOSBOX](https://www.dosbox.com/download.php?main=1) with [TASM](https://www.abandonwaredos.com/aw-download.php?tit=Turbo+Assembler+%28TASM%29&dlc=Zy9UQVNNLnppcA==&rem=5&gid=3586&zdi=NDUyMg==) installed and extracted to a directory.
+2. Place 2048.asm in the directory where TASM's BIN folder is.
-Use DOSBOX and enter the following lines: (everything with a = is optional, but recommended)
+3. Assuming TASM is extracted to C:/, Enter the following lines: (everything with a = is optional, but recommended)
 ```
 mount c: c:\
 c: